Noam527/CP_library/Miscellaneous/BigInt and Fraction/README.md

 - Division and modulo are signed.

 ### Tests and Benchmarks
-- For local tests see the files beginning with `test`.
+- For local tests see the files beginning with `test`
+- Exact geometry (is halfplane intersection nonempty) in integers: https://codeforces.com/gym/104875/submission/287583763

 ### Source / Credit
 Own.